botpress/messaging/docs/channels/messenger.md

 The messenger channel is made to interact with version 12.0 of the Messenger API.
 It is not the default version so it must be changed in your app's settings

-1. Go to your Facebook App.
+1. Go to your Facebook App
 1. In the left sidebar, expand the **Settings** menu and select **Advanced**
 1. In the **Upgrade API version** section, select v12.0 as the API version